1862 Pacific Northwest smallpox epidemic: Spread to the north

 Starting in May 1862, thousands of infected natives were evicted from the Victoria area and forced to return to their homes in the north, all along the coast from Nanaimo to the Stikine River in southeast Alaska.
-Unlike the region around the Salish Sea the northern coast had little previous exposure to smallpox and no vaccines available.
+Unlike the region around the Salish Sea the northern coast had less previous exposure to smallpox and no vaccines available.
 As the disease spread indigenous peoples suffered devastating losses.
 There are no first-hand accounts of the initial stages of the epidemic in the north.
 By mid-June Victoria newspapers began receiving reports of the toll the disease was taking.
 The Pentlatch, Eeksen, and Qualicom peoples were greatly reduced and merged with the K'ómoks (Comox).
 Although a few Shishalh people had been vaccinated the nation as a whole was devastated.

 Many Kwakwakaʼwakw lived near Fort Rupert, on northern Vancouver Island.
 Over the summer of 1862 various ships reported high death tolls.
 The disease reduced the Kwakwakaʼwakw population by over 50%.
 Likewise there were harrowing reports about the Heiltsuk people of the Bella Bella area.
 On 18 July 1862 the Daily British Colonist reported that smallpox had killed about 60% of the Heiltsuk people.
 Robert Boyd estimates the Heiltsuk population fell by about 72% due to the epidemic.
 Many villages were abandoned and survivors soon moved to the consolidated settlement at Bella Bella.
 Large areas of traditional Heiltsuk territory were abandoned.
 By 1899 the Heiltsuk population had dropped to 319, almost all at Bella Bella.
 The Nuxalk people were also decimated by smallpox, with a loss of about 58%, and a similar abandonment of villages and whole regions, with consolidation at Bella Coola.

 The Haida people suffered the most from the smallpox epidemic.
 Haida Gwaii experienced a large amount of village abandonment and consolidation.
 No contemporary accounts describe what happened when the first infected Haida returned, but later reports suggest that smallpox circulated among Haida villages for over a year killing about 72% of the Haida people.
 Many historic Haida villages were abandoned in the years following the epidemic, including Ninstints, Kloo, Skedans, Cumshewa, Dadens, Haina, Hiellen, Kung, Klinkwan, and "Old" Kasaan, among others.
 Survivors consolidated in four main settlements: Skidegate, Masset, Hydaburg, and "New" Kasaan.